vuetifyjs/vuetify/packages/docs/src/pages/en/labs/skeleton-loaders.md

 ---
-disabled: true
+emphasized: true
+nav: Skeleton loaders
 meta:
   title: Skeleton loader component
-  description: The v-skeleton-loader component is a versatile tool that can fill many roles within a project.
-At its heart, the component provides an indication to the user that something is coming but not yet available.
-  keywords: skeleton-loader, material loader, bar loader
+  description:  The skeleton loader component provides a placeholder loading state for when content is being fetched from a server or loaded asynchronously.
+It can be used in a variety of contexts, including cards, lists, and tables.
+  keywords: skeleton loaders, vuetify skeleton loader component, vue skeleton loader
 related:
   - /components/cards/
   - /components/progress-circular/